Maia313/async/async.md

 + **Stack Overflow**

 If the call stack grows too large and exceeds the amount of memory allocated, a Stack Overflow Error will occur. `This commonly happens when a function calls itself recursively.`

+### The Event Queue

+The Event Queue is a queue that keeps track of tasks that are waiting to be put on the call stack to be executed.
+Tasks get added to the Event Queue by Web APIs that run in parallel with the JavaScript run time.